Chauhanshi/NASA-SpaceApp-Hackathon-Challenge_Integrated-assessment/README.md

 > Our challenge was to integrate various Earth Observation-derived features with available socio-economic data in order to discover or enhance our understanding of COVID-19 impacts.

 ## Project Title: County jobs Vulnerable to COVID-19
-> By: Shivam Chauhan(Team Lead),Dong Quoc Tuong , Rachelle Maranon.
+> By: Shivam Chauhan ,Dong Quoc Tuong , Rachelle Maranon.

 ## Summary